yo61/puppet-prometheus/README.md

 | ----------------    | ----------------------------------- |
 | >= 0.16.2           | latest                              |

+## Background

+This module automates the install and configuration of Prometheus monitoring tool: https://prometheus.io/docs/introduction/overview/

 ### What This Module Affects

 * Installs the prometheus daemon, alertmanager or exporters(via url or package)